cass9744/cass9744/README.md

 - 👋 Hi, I’m @cass9744
+- ❤️  I’m a graduated Visual Communication Designer from SFSU
 - 👀 I’m interested in coding for websites and gaming
-- 🌱 I’m currently learning how to use html and css for my SFSU class
+- 🌱 I have been learning how to use html and css
 - 💞️ I’m looking to collaborate on website development
-- 📫 You can reach me by e-mail: yliao@mail.sfsu.edu or discord: cass#9744
+- 📫 You can reach me by e-mail: lliaoyueling@gmail.com or discord: cass#9744

 <!---
 cass9744/cass9744 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.